-The Items in the Council's Balance Sheet at 31 March 2023 for which there is significant risk of material adjustment in the forthcoming financial year are as follows:
+The Items in the Council's Balance Sheet at 31 March 2024 for which there is significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Impact Property, Plant and Equipment (PPE) Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to the individual assets.
 The current economic climate makes it possible that the Council will be unable to sustain its current spending on repairs and maintenance, bringing in to doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
+The Council engaged Align Property Partners, a qualified RICS surveyor, provide valuations of land and building property assets and Surplus assets at the year end.
+The values of assets are adjusted to their current values by reviewing the sales of similar assets in the region, applying indexation and considering impairment of individual assets.
+Align Property Partners valuation experts work closely with finance officers on all valuation matters.
+The impact of different valuations would have an impact on the value of non-current assets and unusable reserves on the Balance Sheet changing both by the same amount.
 Investment Properties Investment properties are valued annually at fair value (market value).
-The Council engages Sanderson Weatherall, a qualified RICS surveyor, to provide valuations of land and property assets at the year end.
+The Council engaged Sanderson Wetherall, a qualified RICS surveyor, to provide valuations of Investment Properties at the year end.
 The values of assets are adjusted to their current values by reviewing the sales of similar assets in the region, applying indexation and considering impairment of individual assets.
-Sanderson Weatherall's valuation experts work closely with finance officers on all valuation matters.
+Sanderson Wetherall's valuation experts work closely with finance officers on all valuation matters.
 Significant changes in the assumptions of future income streams/growth; occupancy levels; ongoing property maintenance and other factors could result in a significantly higher or lower fair value for these assets.
-In particular, the measures taken to tackle COVID-19 continue to affect economies and real estate markets globally.
-Nevertheless, as at the valuation date some property markets have started to function again, with transaction volumes and other relevant evidence returning to levels where an adequate quantum of market evidence exists upon which to base opinions of value.
 The impact of different valuations would have an impact on the value of non-current assets and unusable reserves on the Balance Sheet changing both by the same amount.